Skip to Main Content

 Exercise (Physical & Mental)

-As your pet ages, keeping its body and mind active is essential for overall well-being.
+As your pet ages, keeping their body and mind active is essential for overall well-being.
 Regular exercise can help them maintain a healthy weight and strengthen their joints.

 Any signs of discomfort, like slowing down or hesitating to walk, could indicate underlying health issues such as arthritis or hip dysplasia.
 In such cases, it's important to consult your veterinarian for proper treatment.